...

 Memorials along the trail

 When you visit the Nakalele Blowhole, you need to use extreme caution.
-There are no barriers or warning signs to keep you from getting too close, and many people have died here or been seriously injured.
+There are no barriers or warning signs to keep you from getting too close.
+And unfortunately, many people have died here or been seriously injured.
 It is best to stay at least 100 feet from the blowhole at all times.

 People have been sucked into the blowhole because they were standing too close.
+Rogue waves are possible, and the lava rock can get slippery.
 The forceful spray from the blowhole is strong enough to knock you off your feet causing you to land on sharp lava rock, and strong waves can crash onto the lava shelf and pull you out to sea.
 Monitor the conditions and always err on the side of caution when it comes to assessing the risk.

 When to Visit

 Arriving early or late in the day will be your best bet at getting parking here.
 As mentioned, we love starting off here before hitting up some excellent snorkeling spots.
-You can also check the tides and plan your visit during high tides for even more forceful eruptions (but please stay even further back from the geyser for your safety).
+You can also check the tides and plan your visit during high tides for even more forceful eruptions.
+High surf means bigger waves and a bigger blowhole.
+But please stay even further back from the geyser for your safety.

 Looking for More Ideas of What to do in Maui?